CodaFi/CFIFrostedOverlayView/README.md

 Caveats
 =======

-Because of the way that this control renders its superview, you must provide it an offset if you choose to not have the control take up the entirety of its superview.
+Because of the way that this control renders its superview, you must provide it an offset if you choose to not have the control take up the entirety of its superview, and guarantee that it is not onscreen when its superview is being rendered.
 For example, the demo project shows how to offset the control by 20 pixels from the top of the screen.

 ```ObjC
   self.controlCenter = //...